Josh Rojas Preview, Player Props: Mariners vs. Rays

 Josh Rojas At The Plate

-- In 3.6% of his games this year, he has gone deep, and 1% of his trips to the dish.
+- He has hit a long ball in 3.5% of his games in 2023, and 1% of his trips to the plate.

-- Rojas has picked up an RBI in 31.0% of his games this year, with more than one RBI in 9.5% of his games.
-He has also plated three or more runs in two contests.
+- Rojas has had at least one RBI in 30.6% of his games this year (26 of 85), with two or more RBI eight times (9.4%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.